 Most youngsters that took part in the survey (69,4%) do not believe that uploading sensual or provocative photos on social media will make more people like them.
-The interpretation from the second phase was identical.
+The interpretation from the second phase was identical, and the third phase produced same qualitative conclusions with even more intensity.

 Male and female youngsters demonstrated different opinions on uploading sensual/provocative photos as a means for making people like them (p<.001); women are more definite in their disagreement, while men not too much.
 The exact same conclusions were drawn from the second phase of the research.
+This statistically significant difference was spotted in the third phase as well (p<.001), along with a difference on the issue between females and respondents not stating their gender (p<.01).
+The last ones also demonstrated totally scattered answers, with no evident prevalence of any opinion.